mstream/purescript-json-schema/docs/src/validating-json-value-against-json-schema.md

 ### validating an array containing some duplicated strings against schema not accepting duplicates

-When schema requires items to be unique, any duplicate occurrence of any value will cause a validation failure.
+Because the schema requires items to be unique, and the value contains duplicate occurrence, such a value is invalid.

 _Input:_